 Now that we know what features do matter, we’ve studied all the water bottles available today for dogs and handpicked the ones that offer all that a dog owner would expect, and more.
 We know some of our readers prefer low-priced items while others only get the top products, so we put the best of both worlds!

-Here is our shortlisted top 7 best dog water bottles money can get you today.
+Here are our favorite dog water bottles you can get today:

 Arguably the best handheld dog water bottle you can find with a beautiful stainless steel design.
 Both parts are BPA-free and you can even drink from it if you want.
 The top travel lid is ergonomically curved so your dog can effortlessly drink from it.
 Although the design is incredibly eye-catching, there are no complex pieces or special mechanisms involved, it’s a simple twist lid that screws itself onto the bottle.
 Nothing can break or leak.

 The volume is of 25-ounce (or 740ml) which is very reasonable and should be more than enough for short trips.
 If you are traveling by car, simply load a couple of regular bottles of water to refill the H2O4K9 when it’s empty.
 It also comes in six colors: pure stainless steel, jet black, denim blue, racecar red, baby pink, and treefrog green.